MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 The tabs area at the top lets you create different configurations (columns and analysis filters) on separate tabs, where you can manipulate data on the tabs independently of each other.
 There's always at least one tab, called **Analysis 1** by default.
 Adding more tabs is beneficial for saving frequently used analysis configurations on a dataset.
 For example, you might have tabs for analyzing data in the pivot mode, and other tabs that filter to a subset of rows.
 Some tabs might show a detailed view with many columns, and others only display a few key columns.

-Here's some pointers on working with multiple analysis tabs:
+Here are some pointers on working with multiple analysis tabs:

 - To add a new tab, select the large **+** sign next to the last analysis tab.
-- Select the down arrowhead on a tab to access a list of actions you can do on a tab, like rename, duplicate, delete, and move.
+- Select the down arrow on a tab to access a list of actions you can do on a tab, like rename, duplicate, delete, and move.

    - **Delete** deletes the tab you currently have open. **Delete All** deletes all tabs that you added, except the default **Analysis 1** tab.
 - You can't completely remove the **Analysis 1**, but you can rename it by using the **Rename** action and clear the changes you made by using **Delete** or **Delete All**.